Why the Scientists Failed

 (Adapted from The Climate Pandemic: How Climate Disruption Threatens Human Survival)

-Even though the mainstream media have failed to adequately cover climate disruption, they are not entirely culpable.
+While the mainstream media have failed to adequately cover climate disruption, they are not entirely culpable.
 After all, the media can only cover what climate scientists are willing to communicate.
-This section details how scientists—climate scientists as well as others who should have spoken out—have failed in that communication.
+This section details how scientists—climate scientists and others who should have spoken out—have failed in that communication.

-It’s important to recognize that climate scientists face a massively daunting task as they seek to understand the intricate, ever-changing global climate, with its multitude of diverse environments.
+True, climate scientists face a massively daunting challenge to understand the intricate, ever-changing global climate, with its multitude of diverse environments.

-In their indefatigable efforts, some scientists embark on ocean voyages aboard instrument-laden research vessels.[1]
+They are certainly indefatigable and ingenious.
+Some scientists embark on ocean voyages aboard instrument-laden research vessels.[1]
 Others analyze cores from probes drilled thousands of meters into the Antarctic ice sheets.[2]
 Still others feed masses of such data into supercomputers to construct intricate mathematical models of Earth’s climate.[3]

 We quite properly trust these scientists.
 One survey found that 71% of the respondents “strongly” or “somewhat” trusted climate scientists as a source of information.[4]

-Debating scientific findings is a necessary part of scientific advance, but scientists tend not to recognize that their internal debates are now public, thanks to the Internet.
+Debating scientific findings is also critical for scientific advance, but scientists tend not to recognize that their internal debates are now public, thanks to the internet.
 Wrote environmental journalist Andrew Revkin:

 Conflicting findings can make news coverage veer from one extreme to another, resulting in a kind of journalistic whiplash for the public. . . .
 Scientists see persistent disputes as the normal stuttering journey toward improved understanding of how the world works.
 But many fear that the herky-jerky trajectory is distracting the public from the undisputed basics and blocking change.[6]